Local insulator-to-superconductor transition in amorphous InO$_x$ films modulated by e-beam irradiation: Discussion

 Additional tests were conducted to evaluate the stability of the low resistance state obtained after e-beam exposure.
 A superconducting channel (with $T_c$ around 2~K) was exposed to ambient air at room temperature for 3.5 days.
 A small resistance increase of the exposed channel from 2.66 to 2.70~k$\Omega$ at 300~K was observed, while during the same time, the resistance of a non-exposed insulating channel decreases by a few \%.
 Additionally, a small increase of $T_c$ was noted, from 1.91~K to 1.96~K. These observations indicate that the exposed channel is not reverting to the non-exposed insulating state.
 Note that for samples kept at lower temperature ($-30^\circ$C), no significant evolution was observed.
 This room temperature stability rules out a surface-limited mechanism driven by oxygen exchange between the film and the atmosphere.
 Mechanisms not involving oxygen outdiffusion which can affect the bulk of the films have been previously discussed in a-InO$_x$ films \cite{PashmakovJNCS1993}.
 If a photon causes an electron transfer from O$^{2-}$ to In$^{3+}$ ion, the resulting O$^{-}$ ion may form weak covalent bonds with a neighboring O$^{2-}$ ion or stronger bonds with another O$^-$ ion.
 This process increases the electron concentration, leading to higher charge carrier density and electrical conductance.
-Such photoreduction events could be induced by X-ray and/or UV radiation produced in the e-beam pear.
-In turn, the intensity of the X-ray/UV radiation in the InO$_x$ film depends on their penetration length and the distance at which they are produced.
-At an acceleration voltage of 20~kV, most of the X-ray/UV photons are produced deep within the substrate, far from the InO$_x$ film, which may explain the observed inverse correlation of the achieved resistance decrease and $T_c$ with the acceleration voltage for a given electron dose (see Fig.~\ref{Figure3}).